Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: RESULTS AND DISCUSSION

-In the lower panel of Fig.~2d we plot $q_\mathrm{T}$ against the external field. $q_\mathrm{T}$ has an opposite sign as compared to the net charge in the low-field spin-spiral phase and only exists in the up sweep (orange curve).
+In the lower panel of Fig.~\ref{fig2}d, we plot $q_\mathrm{T}$ against the external field.
+In the field-up sweep, $q_\mathrm{T}$ in the ASK phase exhibits an opposite sign as compared to the net charge in the low-field spin-spiral phase and extends to higher fields as compared to the reoccurring $q_\mathrm{T}$ in the down sweep (orange curve).
 The down sweep (black curve) remains flat and only exhibits a positive contribution at lower fields, originating from the reestablishing spin-spiral phase.
-Hence, the subtraction of field-up and -down sweep mostly cancels out the component from the ordered phase and should, therefore, yield the THE due to ASKs directly.
-In Supplementary Note S7 we provide subtraction results from our experimental transport data at various temperatures.
+Hence, the subtraction of field-up and -down sweep mostly cancels out the component from the ordered phase and should, therefore, yield the Hall effect due to ASKs directly.
+In Mn$_{1.4}$PtSn, ASK sizes can reach a few hundred nanometers in diameter.
+For these huge objects the expected THE is rather small \cite{zeissler2018discrete}.
+Figures~\ref{fig2}e, f, and g provide a comparison of the signatures observed in the Hall resistivity as well as in the magnetization for a $2.4\,\mu$m thick lamella sample.
+The hysteresis shows up for both quantities and a linear fit of the slope in the differences $\Delta\rho_{xy}$ and $\Delta M$ just below the saturation field reveals a shoulder-like feature being discernible in both quantities.
+The insets of Fig.~\ref{fig2}g present the contribution we associate with the presence of ASKs.
+Apparently, the shoulder can be addressed to an anomalous Hall component due to the emergence of the ASK textures.
+The magnetic moment scales with the volume of the material and the observed feature in the magnetization is hardly distinguishable from the noise background.
+We also know that ASKs only show up for micron-thick devices.
+Therefore, it is hard to trace the ASK feature for smaller thicknesses in the magnetization.
+Here, the Hall effect appears to be the ideal tool.
+In Supplementary Note\ 7 we provide subtraction results from our experimental transport data at various temperatures for device B with $d=1\,\mu$m.
+A clear feature can easily be traced upon varying the device thickness, temperature, and field orientation (see the following sections).